MAPSuio/UPC-H14/prize/problem.md

 ## Input
 The first line of input contains a single integer _N_, the number of prizes.

-Then follows _N_ lines describing the prizes, in no particular order.
+Then follows _N - 1_ lines describing the prizes (except the iPhone), in no particular order.
 Each line contains a word (atmost 50 characters long), the name of the prize, followed by a positive number _v_, the value of the prize.
 No two prizes will have the same name, and all values will have a relative difference of at least 10<sup>-8</sup>.

-There will always be a prize named `iPhone`, and it will always have a value of `5790`.

 ## Output
 Output a single integer; the position that the commitee has to end on in order